chrisarevalo11/rsk-foundry-starter-kit/README.md

 2. Get your RPC url.
 The RPC url can be for mainnet or testnet, depending on where you want to deploy.
 To get your private RPC url go to the [Rootstock RPC API docs](https://rpc.rootstock.io/).

-3. Indicate that your usnig `.env` file.
+3. Indicate that your using `.env` file.

 ```bash
 source .env